 If your goods are manufactured outside the EU, that origin must be clearly stated.
 This also applies when shipping to EU countries.

-Why these rules matter: 2024 by the numbers
+Why these rules matter

-How to handle All this without losing your mind
+How to handle all this without losing your mind

 Here are some simple best practices to keep your international shipments running smoothly:

-- Get your product sheets in order Make sure every product has a clear, accurate description, with the correct value and country of origin listed.
+- Get your product sheets in order – Make sure every product has a clear, accurate description, with the correct value and country of origin listed.

-- Automate your customs paperwork Use tools that generate CN22/CN23 forms automatically; you avoid human errors and save time.
+- Automate your customs paperwork – Use tools that generate CN22/CN23 forms automatically; you avoid human errors and save time.

-- Stay on top of regulation updates Customs rules change.
-Set up alerts or subscribe to trusted sources so you’re always up to date.
+- Stay on top of regulation updates – Customs rules change.
+Set up alerts or subscribe to trusted sources so you're always up to date.

 So, where does ParcelRush come in?

-We get it — international shipping is complicated.
-That’s why ParcelRush makes it easy by:
+We get it.
+International shipping is complicated.
+That's why ParcelRush makes it easy by:

 - Automatically generating all required customs forms